WHAT’S IN THIS REVIEW?

 Here’s what you need to know about NordVPN, beginning with a rundown of the various pros and cons we found during testing.

-NordVPN is one of the original VPN providers, initially released in 2012 as they rode a wave of new security apps that made it to market.
+NordVPN is one of the older VPN providers, initially released in 2012 as they rode a wave of new security apps that made it to market.
 Based in Panama, the country has no data retention laws, and it’s not part of the ‘14 Eyes’ intelligence network.

 14 Eyes is composed of Australia, Canada, New Zealand, the UK, and the US, later expanded to include Belgium, Denmark, France, Germany, Italy, the Netherlands, Norway, Spain, and Sweden.
 Together, they form SIGINT Seniors of Europe (SSEUR).
 NordVPN chose the name as it “was inspired by Nordic ideals of confidence, trust, and innovation”, and the provider now has 14 million internet users worldwide.
 They’ve decided to switch to NordSec moving forward, which makes sense given the additional Nord branded features they offer.